nitin42/react-perf-devtool/README.md

 ## Todos / Ideas / Improvements

-- [ ] New UI for devtool
+- [x] New UI for devtool
-- [ ] Make the implementation of measures generator more concrete
+- [x] Make the implementation of measures generator more concrete
 - [ ] Add support for older versions of React
-- [ ] Make the tool more comprehensible
+- [x] Make the tool more comprehensible
+> I have improved the documentation to make the tool more approachable and understand how the stats are calculated and what they mean.

 ## Contributing